behu-kea/third-semester/lessons/week-46/thursday.md

 1. Throws error
 2. `undefined`
-3. What ever data comes from the `https://some-api.dk` api
+3. Whatever data comes from the `https://some-api.dk` api
 4. A promise